Angie Craig

 Born and raised in Arkansas, Craig worked in journalism and corporate communications.
 She moved to Minnesota in 2005 for a job at St. Jude Medical.
-Craig first ran for Congress in 2016, losing to Jason Lewis, whom she defeated in their 2018 rematch.
+Craig first ran for Congress in 2016, narrowly losing to Jason Lewis, whom she defeated in their 2018 rematch.

-Craig is the first openly LGBT+ member of Congress from Minnesota and the first lesbian mother to serve in Congress.
+Craig is the first openly LGBT+ member of Congress from Minnesota, and the first lesbian mother to serve in Congress.
+On April 29, 2025, she announced her candidacy for the United States Senate in the 2026 election to succeed Tina Smith.

 Early life and career

 Craig was born in West Helena, Arkansas, in 1972.
-She graduated from Nettleton High School in Jonesboro and earned a bachelor's degree in journalism from the University of Memphis.
+She graduated from Nettleton High School in Jonesboro, and earned a Bachelor of Arts in journalism from the University of Memphis.

-After college, Craig interned at The Commercial Appeal and became a full-time reporter.
+After college, Craig interned at The Commercial Appeal, and became a full-time reporter.
 She lived in London from 2002 through 2005, and worked at St. Jude Medical in human resources and communications from 2005 to 2017.